chanmix51/elcaro/documentation/article.md

 Conlusion
 ----------

-During this tutorial, we just scratched the surface of the possibilities offered by Postgresql.
+During this tutorial, we just scratched the surface of the possibilities offered by PostgreSQL.
 We could continue and leverage HStore key -> value store, create hierarchical tags using materialized path (LTree), version database change creating a table with a `company.employee` column type.
 There would be so much more to say.

-Pomm is a tool which aims at bringing postgresql powerful features to developers fingertips.
-The line between Pomm and ORMs may look very thin but the underlying philosophy is utterly different.
+Pomm is a tool which aims at bringing PostgreSQL powerful features to developers fingertips.
+The line between Pomm and ORM may look very thin but the underlying philosophy is utterly different.
 Pomm acts as a specialized tool, it is efficient and can speed up your development.
-In leveraging Postgresql unique features, Pomm opens interesting perspectives one could not easily reach either by using PDO nor ORMs.
+In leveraging PostgreSQL unique features, Pomm opens interesting perspectives one could not easily reach either by using PDO nor ORM.

 You can find this tutorial's [github repository online](https://github.com/chanmix51/elcaro "ElCaro").
 I want to thanks [Julien Bianchi](https://github.com/jubianchi "Julien BIANCHI") who went up to package a VM Vagrant / VirtualBox for this tutorial.
 You can find this in his [Github repository](https://github.com/jubianchi/elcaro/tree/vagrant).
 Also many thanks to [Nicolas Joseph](https://github.com/sanpii "Nicolas Joseph") for his very efficient help on this article.